vdaas/vald/docs/overview/component/agent.md

 <div class="warning">
 As you see, Vald Agent NGT can only search the nearest neighbors from the NGT index.

-You have to wait to complete CreateIndex and SaveIndex functions.
+You have to wait to complete the CreateIndex and SaveIndex functions before searching.

 </div>